newportAI-lab/liveavatar-integration-guide/PROTOCOL.md

 }
 ```

-**Scenario: TTS provided by the Developer Service**

-After sending the "Speech Output Started" message, the developer service pushes the corresponding audio data.
-Once the audio data transmission is complete, the "Speech Output Finished" message is sent.
+When `ttsProvider=developer`, the developer sends `response.audio.start`, pushes the corresponding audio Binary Frames, and sends `response.audio.finish` after transmission is complete.

-**Scenario: TTS provided by the Live Avatar Service**

-After sending the "Speech Output Started" message, the Live Avatar Service pushes the corresponding audio data.
-Once the audio data transmission is complete, the "Speech Output Finished" message is sent.
+When `ttsProvider=platform`, the developer does not send `response.audio.*`; the platform TTS lifecycle is internal to the Live Avatar Service.

 ---